WARNING: This article contains information about sexual abuse which may be triggering to survivors.

 For the first time I can understand how the family and friends of those who commit heinous crimes might feel.
 From an outsider’s point-of-view it’s simple and obvious: “Ugh, horrible person.”
 Or not even a person…animal.
 Despicable.
 How could you ever love such a lowlife?
 But my friend was not only a ‘person like us’, he was an especially warm, popular, charming, one, admired by many for his talent and expertise.
 And trusted.

 He was generous.
 Sometimes I needed repeat adjustments within the same week, and he wouldn’t charge me.
 He gave you more than the half hour you booked with him, even if you were late.
 He invited us to bring our children to be adjusted for free (which seems ominous now, but my children were not victimized by him, and most others weren’t either.
-Predators are not indiscriminant, I’m learning).
-He was spiritual.
+Predators are not indiscriminate, I’m learning).
 He did a special healing ritual with my mother when she was sick from cancer a few months before she died.

 I saw him at least once every couple of months and kept him up to date about my life.
 He wanted to know what was going on with me and my family.
 He cared.

 The father of one of this man’s victims, also a friend, told me that he had never doubted the man’s trust.
 He was close with both the man and his wife.
-His 5 year old daughter spent time in the man’s care, seemed to enjoy being with him, never balked, and her dad believed that spending time with this grandfatherly figure was positive for her.
+His 5-year-old daughter spent time in the man’s care, seemed to enjoy being with him, never balked, and her dad believed that spending time with this grandfatherly figure was positive for her.
 Once the little girl told her dad that the man had touched her “there” while she was in the bath, but said immediately afterwards, “Just kidding”.
 Even then, her father hadn’t the slightest suspicion.
 He’d trusted this man intimately for many years and knew his daughter had a rich fantasy life.
 She liked making up stories.

 It wasn’t until the father heard about another family filing a complaint that he had the dreadful realization — his little girl had tried to tell him.
 When he went to his daughter and she divulged details about the abuse, he found that although she may have felt uneasy on some level, she had perceived the abuse the way her abuser had wanted her to – an affectionate little game they played together.
 “Don’t tell your parents.
 They might get mad at me.”